-And with the dreams of such a splendid old age, I ought to make beautiful moments each day.
+And with the dreams of such a splendid old age, I try to create worthy moments each day.
 The plan of visiting Spiti was one such big moment’s result.
-A 10 day approved vacations was all I needed.
+Some approved vacations was all I needed.

-Around 6 hours journey from Manali to Battal was about to turn our ride into an adventurous one.
+Around 6 hours journey from Manali to Battal turned our ride into an adventurous one.
 The chill of the breeze was continuously rising with the progressive turns.
 Soon we reached Rohtang pass and hugged happiness seeing the BRO milestone (Border Roads Organisation).

-The driver kept on telling us which places to cover, where to stay and which of his friend’s places to eat and we kept on noting it all down as that would have been the last information broadcast.
-Going around 125kms from Manali, he stopped at a small mountainside shop where we met the hero of our story, “The Tenzin”.
+The driver kept on telling us which places to cover, where to stay and which of his friend’s places were the best to eat and we kept on noting it all down as this would be the last information broadcast.
+After covering around 125kms, he stopped at a small hillside shop where we met the hero of our story, “The Tenzin”.

-The background story goes somewhat like this, Chacha Chachi are a famous and brave couple and in Battal who saved many lives during the adverse weather conditions in year 2010.
+The background story goes somewhat like this, Chacha Chachi are a famous and brave couple who stay in Battal and had saved many lives during the adverse weather conditions in year 2010.
 The snowfall continued for around 5 days and many tourists got stuck.
-It was the couple then who took care of those people and gave them shelter and food.
+Chacha Chachi was the only ray of hope for all the tragedy struck visitors who took care of those people and gave them shelter and food.
 Every year they run the dhaba at Battal for around 4 months when the Spiti route is clear and open for tourists.
-The hero of our story and their son Tenzin puts over his camps in Chandrataal, the moon lake which is around 10 kms from Battal.
+The hero of our story and their son Tenzin sets his camps in Chandrataal, the moon lake which is around 10 kms from Battal.

 Tenzin was going through the same route towards his camps and hence he decided to take us further.
-With a friendly smile over his face, experience overloading his attitude and lots of stories over his mind, we continued the rest of our journey with him.
+With a friendly smile over his face, experience loaded attitude and lots of stories over his mind, we continued the rest of our journey with him.

-Humming to the tunes of his favorite tracks which turned out to be our favorite tracks too and dancing to the bumpy ride of the rocky terrain, we had a wonderful in-house party on our way to Chandrataal.
-I won’t say that an experienced driver is needed over those paths, because no matter how experienced one is, no one can make the ride as smooth as Tenzin.
+Humming to the tunes of his favorite tracks which turned out to be our favorite tracks too and dancing to the bumpy ride of the rocky terrain, we had a wonderful in-cab party on our way to Chandrataal.
+I won’t say that an experienced driver is needed to drive those paths, because no matter how experienced one is, no one can make the ride as smooth as Tenzin.
 He knows each stepping stone, and how to make through with ease.

-We stopped midway at a dhaba to have dinner.
-Maggi, Rajma chawal, half cooked omelette’s, everything was finding itself a yum treat straight to our hunger buds.
-We reached sound and safe to the destination camps in Chandrataal at around 11:30PM.
+We stopped midway at a place to have dinner.
+Maggi, Rajma chawal, half cooked omelette’s, everything was a yum treat straight to our hunger buds.
+We reached sound and safe to our destination camps in Chandrataal at around 11:30PM.

-The temperature definitely was less than 0, the breeze was chilling enough to make a human come to standstill but Kunal’s excitement kept him going to put up the camp he bought just before the trip.
-In the phone’s torchlight, we put it up like it was the only option and the chill hardly let us sleep through the night.
-We were not even thinking of sleeping that much, rather awaiting for a wonderful morning which would soothe our senses.
+The temperature definitely was less than 0, the breeze was chilling enough to render the human body frozen but Kunal’s excitement kept him going to put up the camp he bought just before the trip.
+In the phone’s torchlight, we set it up but the lower drooping temperature hardly let us fall asleep through the night.
+We were neither thinking of sleeping that much, rather awaiting for a wonderful morning which would soothe our senses.